jedi-academy/learn-2420/data/labs/lab02.md

 #Finally, The Lab

-I will tell a few stories (below) at the beginning of each section of the lab :)
+I will tell a few stories at the beginning of each section of the lab :)

 ##File systems (20 mins)